microsoft/ebpf-for-windows/.internal/vm-extension/README.md

     5. Calls the handler's *enable command* (on the new handler) -> Write the status file with the result code of the overall operation (always successful).

 - **Uninstall operation**:
-    1. Calls the handler's *disable command* -> stop eBPF drivers.
+    1. Calls the handler's *disable command* -> stop eBPF drivers (and GuestProxyAgent service).
     1. Calls the handler's *uninstall command* -> uninstall eBPF.

 - **Enable operation**